Multiple currencies (BL/DST)

 Multiple currency pricing is controlled by the way you set up the Billing company.
-After you decide and specify the price in multiple currencies during company setup, you can choose several options when pricing items in multiple currencies.
+After you decide and specify the price in multiple currencies during company setup, you can select several options when pricing items in multiple currencies.

 If you want to price in multiple currencies, then you are required to set certain pricing parameters in your pricing definition, such as price bases, that are stored in different currencies.